 Not All Degree Programs are Alike

-Once you have decided to pursue a certain college major, you must identify colleges and universities which offer degree programs that appeal to your personal style and sensibility.
-For example, a film program at a school that emphasizes documentary work will contain many different courses than one that cultivates directors of Hollywood blockbusters.
+How to discover which college or university is right for you? - Once you have decided to pursue a certain college major, you must identify colleges and universities which offer degree programs that appeal to your personal style and sensibility.
+For example, a film program at a school that emphasizes documentary work may contain many different courses than one that cultivates directors of Hollywood blockbusters.
 Ask yourself the following questions to clarify your own expectations for your college degree.

 Your College Degree Program is Not Carved in Stone

-Many new college students, especially at the undergraduate level, feel hesitant about selecting a college major.
-Some students feel that their selection will lock them into a particular career for life.
-Other students worry that they might not like their chosen college major, but that they will not be able to change their minds later in their lives.
+Explore options for switching majors and tailoring programs to your needs - Many new college students, especially at the undergraduate level, feel hesitant about selecting a college major.
+Some students feel that their selection locks them into a particular career for life and are worried they may someday lose their enjoyment of it.
+Other students worry that they might not like their chosen college major, but that they cannot change their minds later in their lives.

-If you still feel unsure about committing to a specific college major at the undergraduate level, many college advisors recommend enrolling in a comprehensive liberal arts degree program.
-The backbone of most colleges and universities, a liberal arts major will expose you to the widest variety of general subjects and disciplines.
+If you still feel unsure about committing to a specific college major at the undergraduate level, it may be wise to enroll in a liberal arts degree program.
+The backbone of most colleges and universities, a liberal arts major exposes students to a wide variety of general subjects and disciplines.
 In most cases, if you decide to select another college major before your junior year, you can convert your completed liberal arts courses into electives, using your last two years of a bachelor's degree program to concentrate on your new passion.

 Waiting to Choose Your Major